steph-xue/auctions/README.md

 2. Searching auction listings by category
    - The user can search the list of active listings by category based on the listed categories avaliable
     - This can be accessed via the 'Categories' tab
     - Listings in each category are sorted alphabetically by title

+&nbsp;

 **Functions where login authentication is needed:**
 1. Creating new auction listings